 Divorce and child custody issues have the potential to be traumatic for all parties involved.
 Unfortunately, the message most people have heard about divorce is that it is a time to dig in and fight the other party.
 When you approach your divorce from this perspective, you are handing control of your life and future to outside parties: lawyers and judges.

 You can make it your goal to be part of a growing number of divorcing or separating partners who approach divorce as a transition, not a war.
 Divorce mediation attorneys can help each of you identify the most important issues, look for areas of agreement, and work to come to an outcome that everyone can live with.
 At Knies, Helland & McPherson Law, our attorneys are experts in mediation and have helped hundreds of couples navigate their divorce through alternative legal action.

 If there are children involved, there is even more incentive for couples to approach divorce as a peaceful transition to a new type of family, rather than a fight to the death.
 As parents, your children are the most important thing in your lives.
 Give your children the gift of an amicable transition from each other and a positive co-parenting relationship going forward.

-Knies, Helland & McPherson believes that there are many benefits to using a mediator for hard to settle cases.
-Some of these benefits include:
+Knies, Helland & McPherson Law believes that there are many benefits to using a mediator for hard-to-settle family law cases.

 There are more benefits that area associated with using a family law mediator that may only apply to a specific case or person.